-Katy Adair enters her third season as assistant coach with the Sam Houston State softball program and works with the program's pitchers and outfielders.
+Katy Adair is in her fourth season as an assistant coach with the Sam Houston State softball program and specializes as the pitching coach and recruiting coordinator.

 Adair played at Magnolia High School in Magnolia, where she lettered in each of her four years.
-She was named as an All-District selection each year, while also being named to the Montgomery Country first team and the All State first team.
-Additionally, she was named to the first team Greater Houston and received a Defensive Player of the Year award.
+She was named as an all-district selection each year, while also being named to the Montgomery Country first team and the all-state first team.
+Additionally, she was named first-team Greater Houston and received a Defensive Player of the Year award.

 She spent two years at Galveston College, where she was an all-conference selection in 2012.